arkivanov/game-time-control/README.md

 # Game Time Control

 A simple tool to automatically shut down your PC after a specified time, remotely controlled from a mobile device.
+Also displays a notification when 10 minutes and 1 minute left.
 Useful for controlling children's screen time.

 Currently supported platforms: